Discernment

 Discernment: test spirits, unmask false peace, and guard the flock.

-By offering reverence without judgment, they pacify consciences.
-Souls are taught to love beauty while tolerating false doctrine, to enjoy tradition while avoiding truth's cost.
-This is not pastoral care; it is spiritual anesthesia.
-St. Gregory the Great warns that shepherds who refuse to correct error are not shepherds but hirelings, because they flee when the wolf appears.3
+By offering reverence without judgment, these bodies pacify consciences.
+Souls are taught to love beauty while tolerating false doctrine, to enjoy tradition while avoiding the cost of truth.
+This is not pastoral care.
+It is spiritual anesthesia.

-Silence in this matter would itself be a betrayal of the purpose of this work.
+Silence in this matter would itself be betrayal.
 The wolves must be named so that the sheep may live.
+Where truth is named and obeyed, even at great cost, the fruit is clarity, peace, and fidelity.
+Where the prophet is silenced, the wolf reigns.

 Footnotes